bladervnner/Key-Hook/README.md

 This part of the phase was mostly an exploratory version of phase 2.
 The point was to do everything we did in phase 2 but using MongoDB instead of SQLAlchemy.
 This however led to inefficient code as MongoDB has its own strengths that were not fully utilized.
 The code still works, and I plan to continue to optimize it.

 ## Procedure Phase 3
 Used UML from phase 1, the focus was on how to implement MongoDB.
-Had to be creative about how to capture decisions that were made regardign implementation strategy.
+Had to be creative about how to capture decisions that were made regarding implementation strategy.
 MongoDB has several tools:
 * Uniqueness constraints
 * References (to simulate relationships)